poblabs/weewx-belchertown/README.md

 * `latitude` - used for forecasting and earthquake data
 * `longitude` - used for forecasting and earthquake data

-### Aeris Weather Forecast API (optional)
+### AerisWeather Forecast API (optional)
-Aeris Weather's Forecast API is where the current observations and forecast data comes from.
+AerisWeather's Forecast API is where the current observations and forecast data comes from.
 The skin will work without this integration, however it is used to show current weather observations and icons as well as the forecast.

 **You must sign up to use their service.** This skin does not provide any forecast data.
 You need to join their website and get a free developer key.
 In order to get a free developer key, you have to send your weather data to pwsweather.com - which is an integration built into weewx.
 You just need to activate it!
 Once enabled, by default the skin will download and cache every hour.

 * If you haven't already; sign up for pwsweather at [https://www.pwsweather.com/register](https://www.pwsweather.com/register)
 * Add a new station, and configure your weewx.conf to start sending your weather data to pwsweather.
-* Then sign up for a free Aeris Weather developer account by linking your pwsweather account here [https://www.aerisweather.com/signup/pws](https://www.aerisweather.com/signup/pws/)
+* Then sign up for a free AerisWeather developer account by linking your pwsweather account here [https://www.aerisweather.com/signup/pws](https://www.aerisweather.com/signup/pws/)
 * Once you are logged in, you should make a Demo Project as part of the sign up process, then go to [https://www.aerisweather.com/account/apps](https://www.aerisweather.com/account/apps) and and save these keys as `forecast_api_id` and `forecast_api_secret`.
 * The rest of the options can be found below in the [Forecast Options](#forecast-options) table.